Who are we?

 With several ground floor apartments we have been able to provide ramps for access, wet rooms and even our swimming pool at Goubli has an easy access.
 The al fresco restaurant in the Nubian Village Hotel is all ground level.

 Flats in Luxor is Officially Green

-In 2007, Jane went on holiday to Japan and found her holiday through Responsible Travel.
-When she read their ethos she thought this is exactly the sort of holiday I want.
-Then it occurred to her this exactly the sort of holiday we provide.
+In 2007, whilst on holiday to Japan via Responsible Travel.
+Reading their ethos this is exactly the sort of holiday we provide.
 Responsible Travel agreed and now we are officially green.
-Jane talks about this experience on video

 Examples of our policy are